kimtillas91/kimtillas91.github.io/_posts/2018-01-07-studying-japanese-in-kyoto-part-1-application.md

 ---
 title:  "Studying Japanese in Kyoto - Part I: Application"
 date:   2018-01-07 20:52:29 +0900
-categories: Japan
+category: Japan
-tags:   [language, study, Nihongo, Japan, life, application]
+tag:    [language, study, Nihongo, Japan, life, application]
 note:   "originally posted on kimtomwrites.wordpress.com"
-edited: 2018-01-29 23:27:00 +0900
+edited: 2018-01-31 00:01:00 +0900
 img:	isi-kyoto.jpg
-description: "Application process to study in a Japanese language school in Japan.
+description: "Application process to study Nihongo in a Japanese language school in Japan.
 My experience with direct application and application via Go!
 Go!
 Nihon."
 ---

 I've been studying Japanese in Kyoto since October, and I've been meaning to write about the process because when I was looking into studying at a language school in Japan, I just couldn't seem to find enough resources online, and that made me feel really anxious.

-I'm going to write about this topic in three parts: the first being about applications; the second about my school and school life; and the third, a review of the school.

 I first considered studying at a Japanese language school in Japan when my girlfriend's friend started going to one herself.
 At that time I was back in the Philippines taking Japanese lessons every Saturday, but was feeling largely unsatisfied with the pace of the lessons (which is not to say that I was the most diligent student, because I wasn't).
 Going to class only once a week, it was hard for me to retain all the vocabulary and kanji we learned in class.
 I felt that if I wanted to become fluent in Japanese, I had to put myself in a situation where I would always encounter the language and be forced to think and communicate in that language.